emjshrx/neobrutal-portfolio/src/pages/blog/darkmoney.md

 > The strongest force against tyranny is a libertarian who can code.

-We have all heard several discussions as to why Bitcoin is sound money.
-They mostly involve Austrian Economics, Bitcoin's fixed money supply and decentralised ledger.
+Hitting ATH and having the ETFs approved have sparked several discussions as to why Bitcoin is sound money.
+The arguments mostly involve Austrian Economics, Bitcoin's fixed money supply and decentralised ledger.
 But Bitcoin as the currency of the dark net is rarely discussed.
 It is often just shrugged away as yes criminals will use them, but it shouldnt be regulated.
 Do Bitcoin developers need to build technolgy to help those breaking the law?

 All of us will have varying opinions as to what should and shouldnt be done by the government.
 Even among libertarians there is a vast spectrum of opinions as to what should come as collective decisions and what is individual responsibilty.
-A criminal is someone who commits a crime and when even the act of saving for the future becomes classified as a crime, shouldnt the we developers build to help the criminals?
+BUt no matter your political opinions Bitcoin would have been use to fund the other side.
+Around the world there are several countries now where even the act of saving for the future becomes classified as a crime, shouldnt the we developers build to help the criminals?

 ![Gold Ban](../../../public/blog/darkmoney/gold-ban.png)

-Gold was, for many many centuries up until 1933, a typically “uncorrelated financial asset with some disinflationary features” that people in the United States and elsewhere could invest in.
+Gold was, for many many centuries up until 1933, a typically “financial asset with some disinflationary features” that people could invest in.
 But then came Executive Order 6102.
-Gold was confiscated all across the nation, and all the investors who didn’t protect their privacy (which was especially hard with “paper gold,” kept in custody by trusted third parties eager to comply with the order, but also pretty hard with actual physical gold, difficult to hide in large amounts or to smuggle across a border) had to give it to the government.
+Gold was confiscated all across the nation in United States, and all the investors who didn’t protect their privacy (which was especially hard with “paper gold,” kept in custody by trusted third parties, but also pretty hard with actual physical gold, difficult to hide in large amounts or to smuggle across a border) had to give it to the government.

 ## Poor Privacy in Bitcoin